sunfishcode/wasm-reference-manual/WebAssembly.md

 > This differs from `nop` in that it has an operand, so it can be used to discard unneeded values from the value stack.

+> This instruction is sometimes called "value-polymorphic" because it can accept values of any type.

-TODO: Explicitly describe the binding of `$T` and document that this instruction is sometimes called "value-polymorphic".
+TODO: Explicitly describe the binding of $T.

 #### Constant